 I always recommend staying in all parts of the island throughout your Maui vacation.
 This lets you experience more of Maui and spend less time in the car.

 In this guide I explain the pros and cons of each area of Maui and then list the best places to stay in Maui for that area with all budgets in mind.

-*I have sprinkled some affiliate links in this post that gives me commission at no extra cost to you if you decided to make a purchase.
-All proceeds go to keep Jess traveling.
-I only recommend products and places that I believe in.
+*I have sprinkled some affiliate links in this post that gives me a small commission at no extra cost to you if you decided to make a purchase.
+All proceeds go to keep Jess traveling and coffee ☕️.
 I thank you in advance.

 Ka’anapali has a row on top notch resorts situated on a beautiful long white sand beach.
 At the end of Ka’anapali is black rock where you can shimmy up the rocks and dive off into the water below.
 This is also a great place to snorkel and see sea turtles.

 West Maui is a farther drive when trying to explore other parts of the island.
 For example it will take you a couple hours to drive to the top of Haleakala Crater compared to one hour from South Maui.

-Where to Stay in West Maui
+Where to stay in West Maui